-- Is it built with wood frame or concrete?
+- Is the building constructed with wood framing or concrete?
 If it is a high rise, it is almost certainly built with concrete.
-If it a mid-rise it might be.
-If a low rise, it is likely wood frame, but find out.
-Generally, concrete floors, walls and ceilings are going to lead to a quieter apartment.
-This is just a rule of a thumb.
+If it is a mid-rise it might be.
+If it is a low rise, it is likely a wood frame, but find out.
+Generally, concrete floors, walls, and ceilings are going to lead to a quieter apartment.
+This is just a rule of thumb.
 A wood frame building can be built with very high STC ratings as well if proper sound control measures are in place.

 - What kind of sound control is in between apartment units?
-The way the walls are assembled (thickness of wall, special gaps or channels, and materials used) has a direct correlation with sound control.
-While the leasing agent likely won’t know the exact wall assembly, they should be able to tell you if measures were taken and what kind of measures were taken generally.
+The way the walls are assembled (thickness of walls, special gaps or channels, and materials used) has a direct correlation with sound control.
+While the leasing agent likely won’t know the exact wall assembly, they should be able to tell you if measures were taken and what kind of measures were taken.
 This is important.
-You can also check reviews for common ‘noise complaints’.
+You can also check reviews for common noise complaints’.

 - What windows are installed?
-Multiple layers of glass separated by a vacuum spaced or “thicker” windows are generally better for sound control, but they cost more money.
+Multiple layers of glass separated by vacuum spaced or thicker windows are generally better for sound control, but they cost more money.
 Find out what type of windows are used (single pane, double pane, triple pane).
-You will want windows constructed of at least two glass layers “double pane”.
+You will want windows constructed of at least two glass layers double pane.
 Triple pane windows are rare due to their cost.